Groups & Permissions

 Route Access

 You can use groups as a way to define route-level permissions to limit access to certain pages.
-To do so, add an access
+To do so, add an access property to your route definitions:

 const adminAccessOptions = {